A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: Abstract

 \section{Abstract}

-The Quadratic Travelling Salesman Problem (QTSP) is to find a least cost Hamilton cycle in an edge-weighted graph, where costs are defined on all pairs of edges contained in the Hamilton cycle.
-This is a more general version than the commonly studied QTSP which only considers pairs of adjacent edges.
-We define a restricted version of QTSP, the $k$-neighbour TSP (TSP($k$)), and give a linear time algorithm to solve TSP($k$) on a Halin graph for $k\leq 3$.
-This algorithm can be extended to solve TSP($k$) on any fully reducible class of graphs for any fixed $k$ in polynomial time.
-This result generalizes corresponding results for the standard TSP.
-TSP($k$) can be used to model various machine scheduling problems as well as an optimal routing problem for unmanned aerial vehicles (UAVs).
+The Quadratic Travelling Salesman Problem (QTSP) is to find a least cost Hamiltonian cycle in an edge-weighted graph, where costs are defined for all pairs of edges contained in the Hamiltonian cycle.
+The problem is shown to be strongly NP-hard on a Halin graph.
+We also consider a variation of the QTSP, called the $k$-neighbour TSP (TSP($k$)).
+Two edges $e$ and $f$, $e\neq f$, are \emph{$k$-neighbours} on a tour $\tau$ if and only if a shortest path (with respect to the number of edges) between $e$ and $f$ along $\tau$ and containing both $e$ and $f$, has exactly $k$ edges, for $k\geq 2$.
+In (TSP($k$)), a fixed nonzero cost is considered for a pair of distinct edges in the cost of a tour $\tau$ only when the edges are $p$-neighbours on $\tau$ for $2\leq p\leq k$.
+We give a linear time algorithm to solve TSP($k$) on a Halin graph for $k = 3$, extending existing algorithms for the cases $k=1,2$.
+Our algorithm can be extended further to solve TSP($k$) in polynomial time on a Halin graph with $n$ nodes when $k=O(\log n)$.
+The possibility of extending our results to some fully reducible class of graphs is also discussed.
+TSP($k$) can be used to model the Permuted Variable Length Markov Model in bioinformatics as well as an optimal routing problem for unmanned aerial vehicles (UAVs).